Opel cam-in-head engine: 23DK

 This variant was produced for a short period of time; from 1984 to 1986.
-It is a supercharged variant, but instead of the classic turbocharger it used a Comprex pressure wave supercharger.
+It is a supercharged variant using a Comprex pressure wave supercharger.
 The compression ratio was 23:1 and the fuel system was Bosch injection.
 Maximum power produced by this engine was 95 PS at 4200 rpm, with a peak torque 195 Nm at 2200 rpm.
 It was used in: